640 South State StreetDover, Delaware 19901

-Different types of neuropathies can cause different symptoms, based on which nerves are damaged, and where they're located.
+Different types of neuropathies can cause different symptoms, based on which nerves are damaged and where they are located.
 Generally, neuropathies can cause:

 Some of the symptoms of different types of cranial neuropathies include:

-A health care provider will usually perform a variety of tests to diagnose neuropathy.
+A healthcare provider will usually do a variety of tests to diagnose neuropathy.
 Depending on the type of cranial neuropathy your doctor suspects, tests may include:

 But it's important to diagnose and treat any health conditions that are causing the neuropathy.
 Treating common causes like high blood pressure, infections, and diabetes can help to treat the neuropathy.
-Eating nutritious foods, avoiding smoking, and limiting alcohol are also helpful in managing neuropathy.
+Eating nutritious foods, avoiding smoking, and limiting alcohol can also help manage neuropathy.

 Cranial neuropathy can't always be prevented.
 But controlling common causes can help to reduce the risk of developing neuropathy.
 Reducing your risk factors for stroke and head injury, managing your diabetes well, and lowering high blood pressure can all be helpful in preventing neuropathy.

-Your best strategy for managing a cranial neuropathy is to manage possible causes, which may be serious such as diabetes, high blood pressure, infections and brain tumors, and prevent head injury.
+Your best strategy for managing a cranial neuropathy is to manage possible causes.
+These include diabetes, high blood pressure, infections, and brain tumors.
+You should also prevent head injury.

-If you have been diagnosed with a cranial neuropathy, talk with your health care providers about when you might need to call them.
-They will likely advise you to call if your symptoms become worse or if you develop new neurologic symptoms such as pain, numbness, weakness, or changes in vision.
+If you have been diagnosed with a cranial neuropathy, talk with your healthcare providers about when you might need to call them.
+They will likely advise you to call if your symptoms get worse or if you develop new symptoms such as pain, numbness, weakness, or changes in vision.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.